ibm-cloud-docs/log-analysis/provision.md

 Next, configure a log source by adding a LogDNA agent.
 This agent is responsible for collecting and forwarding logs to LogDNA.

-## Provisioning a LogDNA instance through the CLI
+## Provisioning an instance through the CLI
 {: #logdna_provision_cli}

 To provision an instance of IBM Log Analysis with LogDNA through the command line, complete the following steps: